Ear Inflammation in Dogs

 Can we use vinegar & water to get rid of yeast infections?
 Sure, a 50:50 solution of vinegar and water can be used in a dog's ear and it will change the pH to discourage some of the yeast growth, but the ear will continue to be sore and inflamed.
 The vinegar and water won't get rid of the inflammation, and the reason it has started in the first place. (allergy, usually).

 Does swimming cause ear infections?
 No, water in the ear does not cause infections or inflammation.
 It's possible some dogs, who already had a bit of a problem, could be worsened a bit by having a lot of moisture added to the ear.

 Is it contagious?
 Most ear infections are not contagious.
 (Ear mites are the exception but are quite rare in dogs.
 They only get ear mites from lying very still, for long periods of time, with another animal who has these mites.
 These are more common in kittens, who usually get them from their mothers during their first weeks of life.)

 Is it because the ears are long and floppy?
 The conformation or shape of the ear does not seem to truly influence whether a dog will get ear infections.
 However, again, if they are already prone to problems, then maybe the floppy, heavy ears might have a harder time due to extra moisture being trapped in the ear canal.

 What about the dog who doesn't respond to treatment?! - These cases are frustrating.
-They are rare, but some cases are actually resistant to common medications, and then others might respond well, but only for a very short time before they reoccur so quickly, it's hard to recognize any positive response.
-Special cases need extra attention, different diagnostics, medications and sometimes long term care or even surgery.
+They are not common, but some cases are resistant to usual treatments, and others might reoccur very quickly.
+These special cases need extra attention, long term care, or even surgery.